suchipi/quickjs/README.md

 - Helper function for loading a file from disk into char a buffer
 - Helper functions for printing JS errors to stderr

+### New module: "quickjs:engine"

+This module contains APIs related to engine internals like script execution, module loading, code eval, filename reflection, and garbage collection.
+Several parts of quickjs-libc were moved here so that quickjs-libc could be focused on "C standard library" bindings.

 ### Changes to the module loader

 - `.js` extensions can now be omitted from import specifiers; they're optional.